ncats/RDAS/README.md

 urllib3==1.26.7
 ```
 ## Python packages required for running machine learning model
-To run the Neural Network machine learning model to add `isEpi` property for each article node in Neo4j, the following pakcage and their versions are needed as in file `epi-requirements.txt`
+To run the Neural Network machine learning model to add `isEpi` property for each article node in Neo4j, the following packages and their versions are needed as in file `epi-requirements.txt`
 ```
 absl-py==1.0.0
 astunparse==1.6.3